sixxkai/pystart/README.md

 Cross-platform way to run Python in virtual environment, written in POSIX Shell with Batch Script declarations.
-Pystart combines env, venv and sudo, see the script header for details.
+PyStart combines env, venv and sudo, see the script header for details.

 ## Another virtual environment manager?